 👉 Get started with this capacity planning template.

-After you copy this template, you can utilize this free capacity planning template for your team’s capacity and resource planning needs.
-In this template, you can add your projects and available capacity (human resources) to see if you have enough human resources to staff your projects.
+After you copy this template, you can use this free capacity planning template for your team’s capacity and resource planning needs.
+Add your projects and available capacity to see if you have enough resources to staff your projects.

 How to create a capacity plan with Coda's capacity planning template

-table where you can define the Project Name, Start Date, End Date, and Capacity required (hours) /week) for you projects.
-If you want to make this capacity planning template more detailed (showing tasks or work breakdown structure), you can easily change this table to list tasks instead of projects (see this
+On the page, you’ll see a green Add Project button.
+Clicking this adds a new row to the table where you can define the Project Name, Start Date, End Date, and Capacity required (hours) /week) for you projects.
+If you want to make this capacity planning template more detailed (showing tasks or work breakdown structure), you can easily change this table to list tasks instead of projects (see this which shows examples of columns you might add for tasks).

 Step 3: Track capacity and project timeline